r0han01/PHPMailer-Gmail-SMTP-Integration/README.md

 - InfinityFree Documentation - https://developers.google.com/gmail/imap/imap-smtp

-#### 6. **Frontend HTML Code**
+#### 6. Frontend HTML Code

-The **frontend HTML code** for this project can be found in the **`php-email-project`** folder.
+The frontend HTML code for this project is integrated within the `index.php` file, located inside the **php-email-project** folder.

-Please take the necessary files from there to customize the user interface of your email-sending script.
+You can customize the user interface and the email-sending process by modifying the HTML and PHP code together.
+Since the HTML structure is embedded within the PHP file, you can easily update or modify both the backend email logic and the frontend display in one place.

-You can modify the HTML structure and add additional styles as per your preference.
-For example, you can create a custom form or other UI elements to make the email sending process more interactive.
+#### Customizing the User Interface:

-Make sure to keep the PHP backend (`send-email.php`) and the frontend HTML files correctly linked and structured for smooth functionality.
+Feel free to adjust the HTML structure and styles directly within `index.php` to fit your needs.
+For example, you can change the design, add more UI elements like input forms, buttons, or any other customization.

-**Note**: You can add your frontend HTML files in the same folder as `send-email.php`, or create a separate folder for the HTML files if you prefer.
-Simply ensure the paths are correctly referenced in the PHP files for form submissions or actions.
+The PHP backend (for sending the email using PHPMailer) is seamlessly linked to the frontend HTML code.
+After the email is sent successfully, it will display a success message with an interactive design.

 ### 7. **Preventing Emails from Going to Spam**